StandardCyborg/protobag/README.md

        ["self-describing message" technique](https://developers.google.com/protocol-buffers/docs/techniques#self-description))
      so that readers of your `Protobag`s need not have your Proto*buf* message definitions.
-One consequence is that, with this index, you can convert any `Protobag` file to a bunch of JSONs.
+One consequence is that, with this index, you can convert any protobag to a bunch of JSONs.
  * `Protobag` includes features for time-series data and offers a "(topic/channel) - time" interface to data similar to those offered in [ROS](http://wiki.ros.org/rosbag) and